 To utilize these functions, poets enlist various types of stanzas to create different shapes, rhythms, and structures.

 Types of stanza forms

-Stanzas are typically defined by the number of lines within the stanza as well as the rhyming pattern.
+Stanzas are typically defined by the number of lines within them as well as the rhyming pattern.
 There are various stanza forms that exist.
-The names of the stanzas derive from the latin roots of the number of lines within the stanza.
+Their names derive from the Latin roots of the number of lines within the stanza.

 A monostich is a one-line stanza structure in poetry.
 A monostitch can stand alone as an entire poem or it can be used to break up the rhythm of a poem.

 A couplet is a stanza structure with two lines that usually rhyme.
-Couplets are one of the more common types of stanzas.
+Couplets are one of the more common types.
 Learn more about couplets in the video below.